This review looks at Qatar Airways business class on a Boeing 787-8, flying from Doha to London Gatwick.

 Just above the storage compartment was a universal power socket.

-And above that was a small shelf with an integrated seat/bed control panel in the front.
+Above that was a small shelf with an integrated seat/bed control panel in the front.
 In the corner by my right shoulder was a bigger sized shelf.

 This was really useful for keeping a book and headphones close by without them getting in the way of your seated comfort.
 On the back wall could be found the magazine rack and a small reading light.
 Below the shelf were two sockets – a USB charging point and one I wasn’t sure about!
 Next to them was the IFE remote control with its touch screen functionality.